natebolam/agora/frontend/src/assets/learning-page.md

 ## The Supermajority and Quorum Requirements

-Votes in the Exploration and Promotion Period need to reach both a supermajority and a quorum (minimum participation rate) in order to succeed.
+A vote during a voting period (Exploration & Promotion) needs to reach both a supermajority and a quorum (minimum participation rate) in order to succeed.

 **Supermajority requirement:** The number of "Yay" votes divided by the number of "Yay" and "Nay" votes must be greater than or equal to 80%.

 **Quorum requirement:** The number of "Yay", "Nay", and "Pass" votes divided by the number of possible votes must be greater than or equal to the current quorum.

-Unlike the supermajority requirement which is fixed at 80%, the quorum requirement is updated after every Exploration and Promotion Period using the following formula:
+Unlike the supermajority requirement which is fixed at 80%, the quorum requirement is updated at the end of each voting period using the following formula, where Q is the quorum in the voting period and q is the participation rate in the voting period:

-New Quorum = Current Quorum * 8/10 + Participation Rate * 2/10

 ![](png/quorum_update_formula.png)